xiaohulugo/CIVILEN6451/VisualOdometry/README.md

 (2) results: 700 frames in 10 minutes
 ![image](https://github.com/xiaohulugo/images/blob/master/vo1.png)

-(3) failure case: the recult depends on the tracking process, if tracking fails, the vo fails
+(3) failure case: the recult depends on the tracking process, if tracking fails, the vo fails.
+The tracking process often fails when the are motion blur.
 ![image](https://github.com/xiaohulugo/images/blob/master/vo_failure.png)

 Feel free to correct my code, if you spotted the mistakes.
 You are also welcomed to Email me: fangzelu@gmail.com